'Whitey' Bulger jury asks to see Boston mob's machine gun

 BOSTON Jurors weighing the fate of Boston mobster James "Whitey" Bulger on Thursday asked to see a German-made World War Two era submachine gun that prosecutors said was one of many used by Bulger's Winter Hill crime gang.

-Jurors went home without reaching a verdict, but the request to see the gun could indicate they are making progress deciding on the raft of murder, extortion and other charges against Bulger.
+The jury's request for the gun could indicate they are making progress deciding on the raft of murder, extortion and other charges against Bulger.
 The last of the 32 criminal counts he faces alleges the former crime boss was in possession of guns with obliterated serial numbers.

 The 9mm MP40 had been among several weapons with filed serial numbers paraded through the courtroom since Bulger's trial began on June 12.
 Prosecutors said the weapons were seized from Bulger's notorious gang.